MohamedLamineAllal/binance-client/README.md

 > The same order as the official doc was followed for the function implementation

 > The Doc here is just a big mess!
 We don't have time for it now!
 It will be updated at a later time!
+(If any one want to contribute!
+And match things between the code source and the official doc!
+And update the different sections!
+Special for normal Binance!
+Just a little updates are required!
+We will accept and review all PR!
+The library is just getting more complete and richer!
+With options that are not supported anywhere else!
+A good doc will make it helpful for a lot!
+And we want to make it so!)

 > For the future we will take full support and development responsibility for the package so it will be helpful to other people!
 As our work is based on it!
 We will keep it sharp at all times

 > No may be this is just the wrong destination! the package is well usable and all good!
+And getting better and better!
 But there is no support!
 And all the doc is a mess

 NOTICE: The Doc is out of date!
+Make sure to verify the outcomes!
+Or check the Declaration type file [here](https://github.com/MohamedLamineAllal/binance-client/blob/master/index.d.ts)!
+Or the code source itself!
+(Use CTRL + F To be productive)!

+> NOTICE: if you use this library and just to save some hassle if it happen!
+In case you update!
+Then the code break!
+Immediately go check the package version!
+We may have add breaking changes updates!
+We are using semantic versioning!
+But still we made some partial breaking changes!
+Which we completed on the same version!
+We shouldn't have done that!
+But to move fast we did that!
+If anything check the version!
+Things will get more robust by the time that is coming!

+> Including cleaning that big mess README and doc!
+That make people go away!
+GO AWAY!
+UNLESS you see real VALUE hhhhh!
+(And of course i'm awesome hhhhhh!
+Humor can be magic)

 # DOC